 Total estimated fair value of debt securities in an unrealized loss position were \$21,482 million and \$3,446 million, of which \$3,275 million and \$644 million had gross unrealized losses of \$(835) million and \$(42) million and had been in a loss position for 12 months or more at December 31, 2022 and 2021, respectively.
 Gross unrealized losses of \$(3,143) million at December 31, 2022 included \$(2,164) million related to U.S. corporate securities, \$(182) million related to commercial mortgage-backed securities (CMBS) collateralized by pools of commercial mortgage loans on real estate, and \$(106) million related to Asset-backed securities.
-The majority of our U.S. corporate securities' gross unrealized losses were in the consumer, electric, technology, insurance and energy industries.
-The majority of our CMBS and Asset-backed securities in an unrealized loss position have received investment-grade credit ratings from the major rating agencies.
+The majority of our U.S. corporate securities in an unrealized loss position have received investment-grade credit ratings from the major rating agencies.
 For our securities in an unrealized loss position, the losses are not indicative of credit losses, we currently do not intend to sell the investments, and it is not likely that we will be required to sell the investments before recovery of their amortized cost basis.